NicAllison/data603-sp22/paper/final.md

 <li> Apache Hive is similar to MapReduce where it is tool that sits on top of Hadoop.
 For Hive it is a data warehouse that, “summarizes Big Data and makes querying and analyzing easy”(TutorialPoint 1).
 Using Hive to query data in Hadoop you can use the HiveQL, Hive Query Language, which act similar to SQL, but is not a relational database. </li>

 ### 3. How to set up Hive Environment that I used in Docker
-<li> To set Hive Environment first install we will be using Docker and command line operator to use the install and use Hive </li>
-<li> We are going on the assumption that Docker you Docker already installed installed if not you can go to Dockers website and download it, it straight forward on downloading it.</li>
-###### First open a command line operator and copy and paste this command:
+###### To set Hive Environment first install we will be using Docker and command line operator to use the install and use Hive.
+We are going on the assumption that Docker you Docker already installed installed if not you can go to Dockers website and download it, it straight forward on downloading it.
+First open a command line operator and copy and paste this command:
 ```
   git clone https://github.com/big-data-europe/docker-hive.git
 ```